 The grid lines, in this case, divide the graph into sections and help users to focus on a specific section for analysis.

-To know about other scenarios where grid lines can be useful, we recommend reading Stephen Few’s article on Grid Lines in Graphs are Rarely Useful.
+We recommend reading Stephen Few’s article on Grid Lines in Graphs are Rarely Useful

-Now that we know that grid lines can help in interpreting data in certain scenarios, here are three tips to make them more effective:
+Grid lines can help in interpreting data in certain scenarios.
+So here are three tips to make them more effective:

 Visually heavy grid lines distract the user from the actual data.

-A trendline is used to add context to a chart, by helping the user interpret data with respect to some predetermined value.
+is used to add context to a chart, by helping the user interpret data in relation to some predetermined value.
 It provides a reference point to compare the measure against a set benchmark.

 In the above chart, the Target line is a trendline.
-When adding a trendline along with grid lines, ensure that the trendline is of a different color and visually stands out from the other grid lines.
+When adding a trendline along with grid lines, ensure that the trendline is of a different color.
+Doing so will make it visually stand out from the other grid lines.

-At times, you may be required to plot a regression line to get a sense of the trend from a scatter plot.
+At times, you may be required to plot a regression line to derive a sense of the trend from a scatter plot.

 Similar to adding a trendline, ensure that the regression line is of a different color to that of the grid lines.
-Ideally, the regression line should match the color of the respective data plot to ease the process of interpretation for the user.
+Ideally, the regression line should match the color of the respective data plot.
+This will make it easier for the user to interpret the data.